iteratec/kotlin-training-basic/exercises/src/test/kotlin/de/iteratec/kotlin/basic/T01Functions.md

 # Default function arguments

-+ The function
++ The following function:
 ```kotlin
 fun functionName(argument1: TypeOfArgument1, argument2: Int = 0): ReturnType {
     // ...
 }
 ```
-can be called in the following ways.
+...can be called in the following ways.
 The first two will lead to the same result.
 ```kotlin
 functionName(arg1)
 functionName(arg1, 0)